 - the types of data to be authored;

 - the standards that would be applied, for example format and metadata content;

 - access policies and provisions; and

 - plans for eventual transition or termination of the data collection in the long-term future.

-In January 2011 NSF added the requirement for a data management plan (DMP) to be included within proposals.
+In January 2011, the National Science Foundation (NSF) added the requirement for a data management plan (DMP) to be included within proposals.
 Below are some links to relevant pages on the NSF website that highlight data management requirements:

 - NSF Grant Proposal Guide

 - NSF Dissemination of Research Results

 - NSF Geo Data Policies

 - NSF Dear Colleague Letter regarding data reporting requirements for the Division of Polar Programs